Hüseyin Hilmi the Socialist

 Hüseyin Hilmi Bey or İştirakçi (Socialist) Hilmi (1885 – 16 November 1922) was one of the early Turkish socialists.
 He was the founder and first General Chairman of the Ottoman Socialist Party and the Socialist Party of Turkey.

 Early years

 Hüseyin Hilmi was born in İzmir.
 Hilmi's birth date is not clearly known.
 He worked as a civil servant in İzmir.

-Hilmi Before He Became a Socialist
+Early political career

 In İzmir, Hilmi published a newspaper named Serbest İzmir (Free İzmir or Liberal İzmir) in 1907.
-He was a supporter of the Ottoman Liberty Party and Prince Sabahaddin.
+He was a supporter of the Ottoman Liberty Party and Mehmed Sabahaddin.

-İştirakçi Hilmi

 He received an inheritance from his father and went to Romania in the following years.
 In Romania, Hilmi was affected by labour movements and he became a socialist.
-Hilmi published İştirak on 13 February 1909.
-Now, Hilmi was known with İştirak Newspaper.
-And he was called İştirakçi Hilmi.
+Hilmi started publishing the İştirak on 13 February 1909.
+Thereafter, he was known with the epithet İştirak, and he was called İştirakçi Hilmi.